How our volunteers support people in need:

 A volunteer from our team takes over the case and finds a lawyer from Munich who advises the family.
 In the meantime, the family has found church asylum.
 The deportation was prevented.

-A volunteer from our team helps with the paperwork and remains persistent until the administrator of the Jobcenter handles the case and the money is paid out.
+Our volunteer helps with the paperwork and remains persistent until the administrator of the job center handles the case and the money is paid out.
 The family can now pay for their rent and living expenses again.

 Ibrahim (name changed) studied medicine in Kyiv until he fled to Berlin.
 He asks us for help because he does not receive unemployment benefits and is urgently looking for an apartment.